hjSim/NTIRE2019_deblur/README.md

            └──── ...
         ├──── ...
 ```
-`working_directory` is the location of the deblurred output frames,
+The deblurred output frames will be generated in `working_directory` as,
 ```
 ├──── data/
    ├──── test/